 I was spellbound by this slice of life served up to me – men and boys alike all dressed in maroon colored robes and flip flops, and never uttering a word, at least while in public.
 I tried to imagine what this austere life would be like.
 Did these young ones play, laugh, sing, and wrestle around as only boys do?
 Did they get to see their families?
 And what was with many of the older ones sporting tattoos?
 Romi mentioned that Buddhist boys are required to enter “monkhood” two times in their young lives to study Buddhism, thus allowing their parents to earn merit.

 I’m glad I checked my expectations about Myanmar at the door, as it has allowed me to absorb this culture without prejudice.
 I’ve come home fascinated, but also curious and want to know more about what I’ve witnessed.
 Part two of Myanmar continues with the Water Dwellers of Myanmar’s Inle Lake.

-Disclosure: This story is a result of my observations as a trip leader during a photo trek to Myanmar thru Mentor Series.
+Disclosure: This story is a result of my observations as a trip leader during a photo trek to Myanmar through Mentor Series.
 This article was written by Donnie Sexton and you can follow her on Instagram @donniesexton1

-Donnie had been with the Montana Office of Tourism for 26 years, splitting her time as staff, photographer and working closely with the media.
+Donnie had been with the Montana Office of Tourism for 26 years, splitting her time as staff, photographer, and working closely with the media.
 She is a self-taught photographer and has been fortunate to take a few workshops along the way with some inspiring instructors.
-She has an insatiable appetite for travel that she has been documented primarily through her photos.
+She has an insatiable appetite for travel that has been documented primarily through her photos.
 She always tells a story behind her images that defines a destination or an experience.